Search Results for

 Then, in Add Attribute Claim dialog, fill out the fields:

-• Name: You must input name of the attribute claim.
-This field is required and unique in a user schema.
+• Name: Enter the name of the attribute claim.
+This field is required and unique within a user schema.

 • User schema: It is a dropdown list with all user schemas.
 This field is required.

-• Attribute name: The list of Attribute name is generated according to the selected user schema's data class.
+• Attribute name: The list of attribute names is generated from the selected user schema's data class.
 This field is required.

-• IdP claim: The claim name in external IdP system.
-This field is required and unique in a user schema.
+• IdP claim: The claim name in the external IdP system.
+This field is required and unique within a user schema.

-• Is encrypted: If this checkbox is ticked, the value will be encrypted before sending it to the Identity provider.
+• Is encrypted: If this checkbox is ticked, the value is encrypted before it is sent to the identity provider.

-• Is identity bearing claim: There is only one Is identity bearing claim in a user schema.
+• Is identity bearing claim: There is only one identity bearing claim in a user schema.
 The bearing claim is used to identify the user.
-Normally, we use email as a bearing claim.
+Normally, email is used as the bearing claim.

-• The first attribute claim of a user schema must be ticked Is identity bearing claim.
+• The first attribute claim of a user schema must have Is identity bearing claim ticked.

-• If the user add or edit a claim which is ticked Is identity bearing claim, the system will auto override the last bearing claim to a normal claim and the new claim will become identity bearing claim of the selected user schema.
+• If you add or edit a claim with Is identity bearing claim ticked, the system automatically changes the previous bearing claim to a normal claim, and the new claim becomes the identity bearing claim of the selected user schema.

-• Is active: This field is the status of attribute claim.
+• Is active: This field is the status of the attribute claim.
 The default value is Active.

-• Map options: This field only visible when the selected Attribute name in data class is array of enum type.
-By clicking on + button, the additional fields to fill the information of Map options will be displayed.
+• Map options: This field is only visible when the selected Attribute name in the data class is an array of enum type.
+Click the + button to display the additional fields for Map options.
 You can add multiple fields:

 • Attribute value: This field is required.
 It is a list of the attribute enum options.

 • IdP claim value: This field is required.
-This field is used to input the IdP claim option in IdP system.
+It is used to enter the IdP claim option in the IdP system.

 idpsync_16